machellerogden/the-rules-engine/README.md

 ### Accumulators

 Accumulators let you gather facts matched by a single alpha node, aggregate them (e.g., count, sum, max), and run a final test on the result.
+The engine supports two accumulator styles:

+#### Simple Aggregators (Original Style)
 ```js
 {
   type: 'Person',